 Although still a schoolboy, he represented England Under-17s at the 2017 European Championship for that age group, scoring in the final as the young Lions were ultimately beaten on penalties by Spain.

 Later in the year, he featured at the Under-17 World Cup as England inflicted revenge by going all the way and beating Spain 5-2 in the final.
 Hudson-Odoi featured in every game at the tournament and assisted three goals against the Spanish to add another medal to his 2017 collection.

-He scored further goals against Sheffield Wednesday in the FA Cup, and Malmo and Dinamo Kiev in the Europa League, before making history by becoming Chelsea's youngest-ever England international at just 18.
 He was brought off the bench for the final 20 minutes of the Three Lions' big Euro 2020 qualification win against Czech Republic at Wembley, having a hand in the fifth goal of the night.
-He the started for England a few days later in Montenegro, registering an assist for his Chelsea team-mate Ross Barkley.
+He then started for England a few days later in Montenegro, registering an assist for his Chelsea team-mate Ross Barkley.

 - 879 Minutes played

 1 Goals from inside box 0 Goals from outside box 0 Goals from set pieces